 A guest blog by Vanessa Longley.

-What else are you doing while you are reading this blog?
-I’m guessing you’re doing at least one other activity.
-Most likely you are scanning this whilst commuting on the train, waiting in-line to pay for petrol or even checking this and your social media updates while sitting on the loo!
-Like me, you use these tiny moments, to catch up because there simply isn’t enough time in the day.
-In fact, if you’re anything like the average modern worker you always have too much to do and too little time, and that’s before dashing home to feed the dog, thinking about going to the gym, getting the laundry done…and then logging-on again to finish that final report.
-And in the meantime your boss is telling you that the organisation needs to be more innovative, and that you need to be more creative…
+The research backed up my personal experience of just how busy we are nowadays with 95% of surveyed managers feeling they need more creative solutions for work-based problems – the barrier is time (or lack of it) with almost 70% feeling they don’t have time to complete their daily ‘to-do’ lists let alone come up with new approaches to old problems!.
+In fact, if you’re anything like the average modern worker you always have too much to do and too little time, and that’s before dashing home to feed the dog, think about going to the gym, get some laundry done…and then log-on again to finish that final report.
+And in the meantime, your boss is telling you that the organisation needs to be more innovative, that you need to be more creative…

 …so exactly when are you going to fit that in?